Jayboy628/DataDrivenHealthcare/README.md

  ##### 3) Goto [http:/localhost:8443/nifi/](http:/localhost:8443/nifi/): Push Files to Postgres Database
 </summary>

-- Local Database: This may seem like an over kill.
-However, there are a few advantages, including a local staging database.
-For instance, it's cost effective.
-Using the cloud can be `expensive` if use SELECT repeatedly.
-Also, I can catch unexpected data issues and do any additional `Data Cleansing` or `Standardization`.
-My goal is to make sure that I do as minimal `Update and Insert` into `Snowflake` as possible.
+- Incorporating a staging database may seem like an unnecessary step since the files are already standardized.
+However, there are several benefits to consider.
+Firstly, it provides cost-effectiveness.
+Utilizing the cloud for repeated SELECT operations can be expensive.
+Secondly, the staging database allows for the identification of any unforeseen data issues and enables additional data cleansing and standardization processes.
+The ultimate goal is to minimize the number of updates and inserts into Snowflake, ensuring optimal efficiency.
 - Automate configuration file within parameter-context
     - ***Create two folders***: Process-Nifi and parameter_context
     - /opt/nifi-toolkit/nifi-envs/`Process-Nifi/parameter_context` and add the files [`postgres-config.json`](parameter-context) to the folder